 - Shout Outs Usually prior to the sing-along.
 Basically, someone in the cast takes the opportunity to read out the names of the groups in the audience.
 There's always a Scout troupe or Boys'/Girls' Brigade.

-- Or they'll use material from other notable comedy acts, preferrably older for the adults to recognise and the kids to enjoy.
-Such as Morecambe And Wise's version of "I'm Wishing" for any Snow White shows.
+- Or they'll use material from other notable comedy acts, preferably older for the adults to recognise and the kids to enjoy.
+Such as Morecambe and Wise's version of "I'm Wishing" for any Snow White shows.

 - Also, expect a lot of Actor Allusions

 - Sweeties: treats are often thrown into the audience from the stage at some point (again, often at the end).

 - Sadly, this tradition is being phased out in many places because of "health and safety" (to be fair, a fun-sized chocolate bar in the eye can be painful).
 Some shows will have a variation e.g. in Aladdin where Widow Twankey might throw comically oversized laundry into the audience instead.